quantcast-engineering/quantcast-documentation/android/README.md

 	QuantcastClient.activityStop();
 	```

+#### Using Android Advertising ID ####
+[Android advertising ID](https://developer.android.com/google/play-services/id.html) is a user specific, unique, anonymous identifier that was recently released as a new Google service.
+Because it enables greater user privacy, we strongly recommend that it be used whenever available.
+Please follow the [Google Play Setup Instructions](https://developer.android.com/google/play-services/setup.html) to link to Google Play and enable the Quantcast SDK to use the advertising ID.
+On devices that support the advertising ID, the Quantcast SDK will no longer collect the Android device ID.

 #### (optional) Understanding the API Key ####
 The API key is used as the basic reporting entity for Quantcast Measure.
 The same API Key can be used across multiple apps (i.e. AppName Free / AppName Paid) and/or app platforms (i.e. iOS / Android).
 For all apps under each unique API Key, Quantcast will report the aggregate audience among them all, and also identify/report on the individual app versions.